mullvad/mullvadvpn-app-binaries/README.md

 ## Storage of binaries

-This repository also holds the built binaries for the platforms we need.
+This repository holds the built binaries for the platforms we need.
 These exist under directories named after the target triplet they are intended for.